dartmouth-cs52/dartmouth-cs52.github.io/lectures/03_css/index_slides.md

 * totals =  content width/height + padding + borders + margins

 ???
-* oh no not more about sizing things?!?!
+* oh no not more about sizing things?!?! using text to describe how to display stuff is hard
 * bunch of things go into the size that something appears on screen
 * default is content-box
 * `margin:` defines the spacing **around** the element